 -

 Intaglio or cameo, portrait.
 Glass.
 Possibly Italy, 19th century.
-Profile of a relatively young man, with wavy hair, divided into locks, reminiscent of ancient Roman portraits of certain emperors (Julio-Claudian dynasty, for example).
-This type of piece was created in significant numbers as it was very Prized as souvenirs by Grand Tour travellers, with several often being collected together to form collections.
+Profile of a relatively young man with wavy hair, parted into strands, reminiscent of ancient Roman portraits of certain emperors (the Julio-Claudian dynasty, for example).
+These types of pieces were produced in significant numbers as they were highly valued as souvenirs by Grand Tour travelers, who often combined several to form collections.

 · Size: 1,6x0,2x2 cms